jeffThompson/CreativeProgramming1/Assignments/Week08_Language.md

 Please also read the excerpt from *10 PRINT CHR$*, found in the `Readings` folder.
 We'll talk about Critical Code Studies and analyzing code.
 Write up two responses, questions, or provocations and post them as an issue on this repository under the title `Firstname Lastname: 10 PRINT CHR$`.
 (Optionally, also check out the amazing collection *Software Studies: A Lexicon*, also in the `Readings` folder.)

+>"When you first sit at a computer terminal, the feeling is one of sheer terror.
+Sweat and chills, jumpiness and sudden clumsy nervous motions, lunatic absentmindedness, and stammering fear and awkwardness interfere with your ability to function or understand the person who is helping you.
+It's perfectly normal." – Ted Nelson, *Dream Machines*

 ### INSTALLING PYTHON LIBRARIES
 To post our tweets, we'll need a library to handle all the messy bits.
 There are a few Python libraries for this, but we're going to use `python-twitter`, [available here](https://github.com/bear/python-twitter).
 Use the instructions below to install the library, and others you might want to try.